xianc/Warble/README.md

-#CMPSCI 326 Web Programming: Sugarloaf
+#CMPSCI 326 Web Programming: Team Sugarloaf
+### This is the source code for the Warble web application